biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Mark Whitehead
     * Katie Whitehead
     * Emily Whitehead
+* **Preliminaries**:
+  * Round 1: Lost to Cedar Park A/G #1, Bothell, WA 10 to 135
+  * Round 2: Won against First A/G, Cedar Rapids, IA 120 to 65
+  * Round 3: Lost to Orange County Worship Center, Santa Ana, CA 100 to 120
+  * Round 4: Lost to Christian Chapel, Tulsa, OK -5 to 260
+  * Round 5: Lost to Allison Park A/G "Heart and Mind", Allison Park, PA 45 to 105
+  * Round 6: Won against Faith A/G, Orlando, FL 140 to 135
+  * Round 7: Won against First A/G, Mountain Home, AR 200 to 70
 * **Round Robin**:
   * Round 1: Lost to Allison Park A/G #2, Allison Park, PA 80 to 100
   * Round 2: Lost to Faith A/G, Orlando, FL 145 to 150